Code-Institute-Submissions/artontray-PROJECT3/README.md

         ![Creating Worksheet](assets/images/readme-images/exceptionworksheet.gif)

+        I 've been using Exceptions to detect the error during opening the Worksheet if not found :

         ![function check database](assets/images/readme-images/check_database_function.png)

-        * Verify that the Application is creating missing worksheet when displaying the top5 players from the main menu
+        * Verify that the Application is creating missing worksheet when displaying the top5 players from the main menu.

         ![Creating Worksheet](assets/images/readme-images/creatingworksheets.gif)

+      * Verify that a message is displayed if the worksheet is existing but empty.

       * **Rules of the Game**
         * Verify that the rules of the game are accessible from first visit users.